willbryk720/RacingHexapods/README.md

 # RacingHexapods
-Race hexapod with Q-learning walking algorithm against one with uninformed search method of walking.
-Last hexapod to finish is a rotten egg!
+Race a hexapod with a Q-learning walking algorithm against one with an uninformed search method of walking.

-This was my project for my class, "CS182: Artificial Intelligence" taught by Professor Scott Kuindersma at Harvard.
+This was my project for the class, "CS182: Artificial Intelligence" taught by Professor Scott Kuindersma at Harvard.

 View CS182FinalReport.pdf for a full report of the project description, methods, and results.